 EASY STEPS FOR MAKING THIS FUDGE…

-Top Left: Add some sugar, evaporated milk and butter to a 2-quart saucepan.
+1. Add sugar, evaporated milk and butter to a 2-quart saucepan.
 Bring mixture to a boil over medium heat.
 As soon as the mixture starts to bubble on top, cook for exactly 4 minutes and remove from heat.

 If you’ve never made fudge, you can make this and impress your family.
 It’s SO easy!!